 What is different about our age; what does set it apart from all previous ages?

-If you will allow me yet again to belabour you with the Anglican Patrimony, I will remind you of C S Lewis's fictional snapshot (1945) of an atheist 'freethinker', a Professor Churchwood, "an old dear.
+You will remember C S Lewis's fictional snapshot (1943) of an atheist 'freethinker', a Professor Churchwood, "an old dear.
 All his lectures were devoted to proving the impossibility of ethics, though in private life he'd walked ten miles rather than leave a penny debt unpaid.
 But all the same ... was there a single doctrine practised at Belbury* which hadn't been preached by some lecturer at Edgestow?
 Oh, of course, they never thought that anyone would act on their theories!
 No one was more astonished than they when what they'd been talking about for years suddenly took on reality.
 But it was their own child coming back to them: grown up and unrecognisable, but their own. ...
 Trahison des clercs.
 None of us is quite innocent."
-(This theme, surely, is what That Hideous Strength is all about.)

 And finally, from Dorothy Leigh Sayers, an Anglican scholar whose genius is insufficiently recognised or remembered, in a paper she read at Oxford in 1947: "Right down to the nineteenth century, our public affairs were mostly managed, and our books and journals were for the most part written, by people brought up in homes, and trained in places, where [the Scholastic] tradition was still alive in the memory and almost in the blood.
 Just so, many people today who are atheist or agnostic in religion, are governed in their conduct by a code of Christian ethics which is so rooted that it never occurs to them to question it.
 But one cannot live on capital for ever.
 However firmly a tradition is rooted, if it is never watered, though it dies hard, yet in the end it dies."